zbx-sadman/WSFC/README.md

 8. Enjoy.

 ####Use as failover Generic Service
-1. If you want use local (non-clustered) and failiver (clustered) Zabbix Agent at the same time - you must to change Zabbix Agent's directive ListenIP from
+1. If you want use local (non-clustered) and failover (clustered) Zabbix Agent at the same time - you must to change Zabbix Agent's directive ListenPort in "clustered agent" config from default to another unused (may be 16092 or so).
-   _0.0.0.0_ to unique interface address.
 Otherwise you can sometime get error 1067 when clustered Zabbix Agent will migrate.
-This is due first started instance of Agent bind to all available addresses and second instance just exit when started;
+This is due first started instance of Agent bind to all available host's addresses and second instance just exit when started;
 2. Create copy of Zabbix Agent config (call it _zabbix\_agentd\_WSFC-A.conf_ for example) on the one cluster node;
 3. Include [zbx_wsfc.conf](https://github.com/zbx-sadman/WSFC/tree/master/Zabbix_Templates/zbx_wsfc.conf) to Zabbix Agent config, if you have not done this before;
 4. Choose new IP-address and domain name for using with Generic Service.
 It's should not be Cluster's IP and Hostname.